Nudibranch: Defence mechanisms

-Nudibranchs use a variety of chemical defences to aid in protection, but it is not necessary for the strategy to be lethal to be effective; in fact, good arguments exist that chemical defences should evolve to be distasteful rather than toxic.
+Nudibranchs use a variety of chemical defences to aid in protection, but the strategy need not be lethal to be effective; in fact, good arguments exist that chemical defences should evolve to be distasteful rather than toxic.
 Some sponge-eating nudibranchs concentrate the chemical defences from their prey sponge in their bodies, rendering themselves distasteful to predators.
 One method of chemical defense used by nudibranchs are secondary metabolites, which play an important role in mediating relationships among marine communities.
 The evidence that suggests the chemical compounds used by dorid nudibranchs do in fact come from dietary sponges lies in the similarities between the metabolites of prey and nudibranchs, respectively.
 Furthermore, nudibranchs contain a mixture of sponge chemicals when they are in the presence of multiple food sources, as well as change defence chemicals with a concurrent change in diet.
 This, however, is not the only way for nudibranchs to develop chemical defences.
-Certain Antarctic marine species defense mechanisms are believed to be controlled by biological factors like predation and competition, and selective pressures.
-Certain species are able to produce their own chemicals de novo without dietary influence.
-Evidence for the different methods of chemical production comes with the characteristic uniformity of chemical composition across drastically different environments and geographic locations found throughout de novo production species compared to the wide variety of dietary and environmentally dependent chemical composition in sequestering species.
+Certain Antarctic marine species defense mechanisms are believed to be controlled by biological factors like predation, competition, and selective pressures.
+Certain species can produce their own chemicals de novo without dietary influence.
+Evidence for the different chemical production methods comes with the characteristic uniformity of chemical composition across drastically different environments and geographic locations found throughout de novo production species compared to the wide variety of dietary and environmentally dependent chemical composition in sequestering species.

-Another method of protection is the release of the ugdon acid from the skin.
+Another protection method is releasing the ugdon acid from the skin.
 Once the specimen is physically irritated or touched by another creature, it will release the mucus automatically, eating the animal from the inside out.